 August 3, 2016.
 Congratulations to VSU MLIS student Katie Mitchell!
 Katie is this year’s Georgia Library Association C.S.
 Hubbard scholarship winner.
 Katie graduated from the University of Georgia with a B.S. in Psychology and the University of West Georgia with an M.Ed. in School Library Media.
 She has worked in various library environments, including academic, public, and private libraries, and now serves as the Branch Manager at the Neva Lomason Memorial Library, part of the West Georgia Regional Library System.

 August 2, 2016.
 MLIS Department Head Dr. Linda Most was recently reappointed by Governor Nathan Deal to the Georgia State Board for the Certification of Librarians.
 The Board is responsible for ensuring that librarians who work for public libraries in the State of Georgia meet certain minimum education requirements and maintain their certification by completing the required number of continuing education hours.
 Please see this link for more information about the Georgia Board of Librarians.
-For more information on the press release announcing Dr. Most's reappointment please see this link.

 June 14, 2016.
 Attending ALA in Orlando?
 Please join VSU MLIS at the ALA MLIS Reunions event on Sunday, June 26th.
 Time & Location: 5:30 - 7:30 pm in the Hilton Orlando Room, Lake Eola A. This is a convocation of MLIS programs from across North America.
 Look for the Valdosta State University table to reunite with faculty, former classmates, and current students.
 Appetizers provided.
 Cash bar.
 Visit us at booth #1150 in the Library School & Instruction Pavilion.
 Get a VSU MLIS ribbon - add it to your badge—wear it with pride!